mnot/ietf-comments/README.md

 # The IETF Comments Processor

-Handling comments from the IESG and multiple directorate reviews can be burdensome for document authors, because of the sheer number of comments, and because they come in an unstructured format that has to be manually processed.
+Handling comments from the IESG, multiple directorate reviews, and in AUTH48 can be burdensome for document authors, because of the sheer number of comments, and because they come in an unstructured format that has to be manually processed.

+This package installs two commands:

+* `ietf-comments` processes comments from the IESG and directorates in a [markdown](https://commonmark.org)-based format.
+* `rfced-comments` processes comments from the RFC Editor in RFC XML files.

-This script defines a [markdown](https://commonmark.org)-based format for IETF comments, and can create GitHub issues for the comments it finds.
-When used properly, it can help automate a formerly tiresome task.
+Both can be used to create GitHub issues for the comments they find.
+When used properly, they can help automate formerly tiresome tasks.

-Area directors and directorate reviewers can use it to ease the burden for authors.
-Even when they don't, authors can reduce their work by editing submitted issues to fit the markdown format.
+For IESG and directorate comments, this tool uses the [IETF Comment Markdown format](#format), which is similar to the semi-structured format that ADs and directorates use now.
+Ideally, they will create comments in that format for easy processing, but even when they don't, most comments can easily be transformed into it for processing.

 ## Installation